Rozanna Purcell: After Miss Universe

-Television work
+Television and Radio work

 Purcell won Come Dine With Me on TV3 in 2012.

 She participated in Celebrity Bainisteoir on RTÉ in 2012.
 She managed Newtown Cashel, in Longford.

 She has modelled extensively for Newbridge Silverware and is one of the faces of Newbridge Silverware.

 In February 2015 she appeared as the guest Celebrity Chef on TV3's The Restaurant.

 In 2021, Purcell joined the judging panel of recycled fashion programme Junk Kouture alongside esteemed talent manager Louis Walsh and star of RuPaul's Drag Race, Michelle Visage.

+Since February 2025, Purcell has hosted the breakfast show on 2FM alongside Carl Mullan and Aisling Bonner.

 Charity work

 Purcell has also helped to raise awareness and funds for the Irish Cancer Society's 'Get Active For 2015' campaign.

 Personal life

-Purcell is engaged to concert promoter Zach Desmond.